 - Contextual support backed by chat history

 - Rich, personalized support experience

 However, in-app chat and email support have some key differences that can impact when and where you use them.

 |Supports rich multimedia such as screenshots and videos||Also supports multimedia, but within the limitations of the email clients|

 |Best for instant communication||Immutable, hence best used to maintain an audit trail of issues|

 In conclusion, both in-app chat and email support cannot replace one another but when used simultaneously to their own advantage, can be hugely beneficial.
 The key is to understand when to use what.
 As a thumb rule, in-app chats are better used for real-time communications whereas, in terms of familiarity, ease of access, and even cost-effectiveness, email support may be more suitable.

 Modern in-app chat solutions allow easy CRM and API integrations, and they blend seamlessly into your omnichannel strategy.
 They can even be scaled with automation workflows when you grow.
 HappyFox In-App Chat SDK is a simple yet powerful tool that can be integrated with your help desk in a matter of minutes.
 It increases your ability to provide support within the mobile chat window, right when your customers need it.
 The more the positive customer feedback on your app, the more the customer satisfaction and hence your conversion rates and retention.

 HappyFox SDK also sends you updates on all future iOS and Android upgrades so that you can upgrade your in-app chat widget without breaking any features.

-Sign up for a HappyFox In-App Chat demo to get onboard with in-app chat experience today!
+Check out our in-app chat vs email support infographics for a quick recap or sign up for a HappyFox In-App Chat demo to get onboard with in-app chat experience today!